pavel-odintsov/fastnetmon/README.md

 Author: [Pavel Odintsov](http://ru.linkedin.com/in/podintsov/) pavel.odintsov at gmail.com
 License: GPLv2

-FastNetMon - high performance DoS/DDoS and netflowk load analyzer builded on top of multiple packet capture engines (PF_RING, sFLOW, Netflow, PCAP).
+FastNetMon - high performance DoS/DDoS and netflowk load analyzer builded on top of multiple packet capture engines (netmap, PF_RING, sFLOW, Netflow, PCAP).

 What we do?
 We can detect hosts in our own network with big amount of packets per second/bytes per second or flow per second incoming or outgoing from certain host.
 And we can call external script which can send notify, switch off server or blackhole this client.